|All Weld Programs Ed's Process Control Training Resources The Weld QA section Who is Ed Craig?||

-Many in the global weld industry could ask this simple question.
-'Why are so many weld issues daily generated with the MIG - Flux Cored processes, two weld weld wire processes, that have two simple controls that have not changed in decades?
+Many in the global weld industry would have a reason to ask this simple question.
+'Why are so many weld issues daily generated with the MIG - Flux Cored processes, that have two simple controls that have not changed in decades?
 The answer is a simple one.
-The global weld industry and weld education facilities, have simply never focussed or understood, the weld Process Controls - Best Weld Practice requirements for the MIG and Flux Cored process.
+The global weld industry and majority of weld education facilities, have simply never focussed or understood, the weld Process Controls - Best Weld Practice requirements for manual and robot welds.

-Weld skills are only a small part of weld optimization.
+Many weld personnel are surprised to find that weld skills are only a small part of MIG and flux cored weld process optimization.

-To create substantial weld cost savings. requires change, and that change will be driven from Weld Process Control Expertise
+To create substantial weld cost savings. requires change, and that change will be driven from Weld Process Control and Best Weld Practice Expertise

 Perhaps you are a manager, engineer, supervisor, technician, or any weld person that believes your career weld prospects will improve with Weld Process Control knowledge?
 Or perhaps you are a manufacturing engineer or manager that wants to optimize your companies manual or robot, MIG - FCA weld quality and productivity.
 If so please take a moment to review my MIG and - Flux Cord Weld Process Controls and Best Weld Practice Resources.